 7.6.1.1 Background

-In clause 7.6, "PTC" will be used to reference events or services that occur in either of two different architectures unless specified otherwise, e.g., Mission Critical Push To Talk (MCPTT) or Push to talk over Cellular (PoC) .
-The following servers support PTC architecture:- - MCPTT servers (Including Common services core as defined in TS 23.280 [24])..

-- PoC servers (Including Shared XDMS as defined in OMA-AD-PoC-V2_1-20110802-A [25]).
+Clause 7.6 provides details for interception of Push To Talk services including Shared XDMS as defined in OMA-AD-PoC-V2_1-20110802-A [25]).
+Mission Critical Push To Talk (MCPTT) services are dealt with in clause 7.23.

-The PTC server will be used to represent the MCPTT server or PoC server for group communication services.
+The PTC server will be used to represent the PoC server for group communication services.

 If two or more different parties involved in a PTC communication are each a target of interception, each interception shall operate independently of the others and the results of each intercept shall be delivered to the respective LEMF in accordance with the applicable warrant.